 - Press the Solo A and Solo B encoders to switch the bus outputs on and off, and turn the encoders to adjust their levels; The Solo display near the bottom right corner of the Channel View screen indicates the level trim for each solo bus.

 - Use the Solo Channel fader and path processing to configure each Solo output to its relevant application.
-Refer to the Channel Processing Reference section for further information on available processing options.
+Refer to the section for further information on available processing options.